foundling/old_blog/app/content/posts/drafts/lazy_loading_node_cli.md

         // calling delayedRequire first, returning a function that requires the stats module .command( delayedRequire('stats') );

-Again, I've shifted the scope and timing of the `require` call from the top-level `index.js` to the callback specified by the already parsed command-line input.

 ## Handling The Arguments

-The final issue to resolve was the arguments that are passed from `commander` app object to the corresponding callback.
-Since the new function both requires the sub-command module and calls it, we need to pass the arguments to the callback function into the sub-module manually.
+The final thing to work out was to forward the arguments passed from `commander` to the triggered callback.
+Since the new function both requires the sub-command module and calls it, we need to pass the arguments to the `require`ed module manually.

     // es5 way
     function delayedRequire(depName) {

         return function() {

+            // .apply is an alternate way of calling a function
+            // it takes an array or array-like object of arguments

+            // arguments is a special quasi-array keyword pointing to the list of
+            // arguments passed to any function

             const entryPoint = require(`./commands/${ depName }`);
-            entryPoint.apply(null, arguments);
+            entryPoint.apply(entryPoint, arguments);

         };

     }

     // the es2015 way

     function delayedRequire(depName) {

+        // use rest parameter syntax to capture variable parameter lists as a single array

         return function(...args) {

+            // destructure the array into its individual arguments in order to
+            // call the entryPoint function as usual, on the individual arguments

             const entryPoint = require(`./commands/${ depName }`);
             entryPoint(...args);